 Weekly rolling wave planning

-Daily huddles or stand-up meetings work best when combined with weekly rolling wave planning.
+Daily huddles or stand-up meetings work best when combined with weekly rolling wave planning [video].
 To use another analogy, daily stand-ups are the little corrections you make while driving a car, helping you to avoid potential threats where you are right now.
 Weekly rolling wave planning is when you look up and take a slightly longer distance view, so that you’re better prepared for threats unfolding up the road farther ahead.

 Kanban boards are good, but visual project management software is better

 Teams that meet every day using only a project board never have a complete picture of how their tasks fit into the overall plan.
 They can’t see the details in context of the overall schedule.
-This is one of the features that sets PLAYBOOK apart.
+This is one of the features that sets Playbook apart.
 It gives teams both a Kanban view and a Gantt chart view of the plan.

 If possible, meet face-to-face.
 People naturally communicate more when they are physically close.
 Companies like Google offer free meals to increase connection across the organization, chance encounters and impromptu meetings.
 Meeting face-to-face also builds a better sense of community.

 If people aren’t getting useful information from the daily stand-up meetings, the meetings will begin to be perceived as a waste of their time.
 They will stop attending.
 This is the first symptom of a waning stand-up meeting.

 Once one person stops attending, like a house of cards, attendance dwindles.
 If core team members aren’t there, the meeting is a bust.

 Keep an eye out for warning signs and re-evaluate your approach to daily stand-ups!
 They are worth the investment.

 Ready to conduct your daily stand-up meeting?
 Here's a free agenda for running your daily huddle meeting.